cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report.md

 A short description of what the bug is.

 **To Reproduce**
+Uncheck the "vanilla" label on the right if bug is not reproducible when running RimWorld, DLCs, Harmony, and RimThreaded only
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**ReproducibleWithVanilla**
-Is this bug reproducible when running only RimWorld, DLCs, Harmony, and RimThreaded?

 **ModList**
 Paste contents of ModList used when bug occurred.